Changi Chapel And Museum: Explore The Past Through Artefacts & Stories

 -- Story continues below --

-The chapel that greets you at the front of the museum is a replica of St George’s Church, one of the places of worship that were built in Changi.
+The courtyard holds is a replica of St George’s Church, one of the places of worship that were built in Changi.
+While you can visit it at the start, we personally prefer to leave it as a last stop.

 What to Expect at the Changi Chapel and Museum